roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Security management/Kube-apiserver audit logs.md

               value: /var/log/kubernetes/kubernetes.audit
         ```

+    -   Mounting directory

+        ```
+        volumeMounts:
+            - mountPath: /var/log/kubernetes
+              name: k8s-audit
+            - mountPath: /etc/kubernetes/audit-policy.yml
+              name: audit-policy
+              readOnly: true
+        volumes:
+            - hostPath:
+              path: /var/log/kubernetes
+              type: DirectoryOrCreate
+              name: k8s-audit
+            - hostPath:
+              path: /etc/kubernetes/audit-policy.yml
+              type: FileOrCreate
+              name: audit-policy
+        ```

+    Backup the original YAML file and then restart the API server by using a new kube-apiserver.yaml YAML file.
+This action will overwrite the original YAML file stored in the /etc/kubernetes/manifests/kube-apiserver.yaml directory.

-    If the apiserver pod settings does not contain the preceding settings, you must upgrade the Kubernete cluster to the latest version.
+    If the API server pod settings does not contain the preceding settings, you must upgrade the Kubernete cluster to the latest version.
 For more information, see [Upgrade a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Upgrade a Kubernetes cluster.md#).

 2. Use the latest version of the Log Service component.
     -   For how to install the Log Service component, see [Manually install the Log Service component](reseller.en-US/User Guide/Kubernetes cluster/Log management/Use Log Service to collect Kubernetes cluster logs.md#section_shf_y5r_gfb).